sarababaeii/Stabilizer-Simulation/README.md

+#B Stabilizer Simulation

-A classical simulator for Clifford circuits using stabilizer formalism.
+A classical simulator for Clifford quantum circuits based on the stabilizer formalism and the Gottesman–Knill theorem.